ubaidrrhman77-creator/ubaid-nandla/README.md

 # ubaid-nandla
 this is a first time me use  Githup
+MASHALLAH
-MASHALLAH br
+br
-assala mu alikum
+assla mu alikum